philpill/everest/pages/0-kathmandu.md

 Tuesday 15th November

 No flights again.
-Went out around Sundhara Square and Asan Tole bazaar<br />
+Went out around Sundhara Square and Asan Tole bazaar

 ![]({{site.baseurl}}/assets/sundhara.jpg "sundhara")

 ![]({{site.baseurl}}/assets/asantole.jpg "asantole")

 Went to [Roadhouse Cafe](http://www.tripadvisor.co.uk/Restaurant_Review-g293890-d1077835-Reviews-Roadhouse_Cafe-Kathmandu.html) for pizza.
 At this point, we had to start to think about what to do if we couldn't get a flight out to Lukla at all.
 Our alternative option was to head out to [Annapurna](http://en.wikipedia.org/wiki/Annapurna) Basecamp instead.
 Annapurna I is the world's 10th highest mountain, and one of the 14 whose peak reach beyond 8000m - one of the legendary [8000'ers](http://en.wikipedia.org/wiki/Eight-thousander).
 I was kinda reluctant to consider this possibility as I rather selfishly wanted the kudos of reaching Everest Basecamp (who the hell's heard of *Annapurna* ...)